 In the example above, the PE multiple was 5 and the PE multiple valuation turned out to be 500,000.

 If you were buying this business, you would have paid 500,000 for a business generating annual profits of 100,000.
-This means that in 5 years time you will have recovered the money invested in the business, or looked at another way, it takes 5 years to get your money back.
+This means that in 5 years time you will have recovered the money invested in the business.
+Looked at another way, it takes 5 years to get your money back.

 If this level of earnings continues indefinitely, the annual return on your investment would be given by the formula: